 Lights that are hardwired connect directly to your home’s electrical wiring.
 Because the outdoors need to be taken into account and wiring needs to be run to the outdoor lighting fixture, hardwired outdoor lighting requires some extra safety precautions during installation.
 In the case of recessed lights or other more permanent lighting fixtures for your porch, patio, or deck, hardwiring is more convenient and safer than relying on outlets.

 Outdoor lights that need to be plugged in need to be placed near electrical outlets or a power source.
 This does limit your options in terms of installation and placement.

 It also adds the additional safety concern of exposed cords that will need to be concealed, secured, or weatherproofed.
 Plugging lights into outdoor outlets can be a great option for temporary outdoor lighting, like holiday decorations.

-Good lighting is essential for your home, inside and out, and it’s one of the backyard must-haves for your custom home.
+Ignoring exterior lighting is one of the biggest landscaping mistakes to avoid because good lighting is essential for your home, inside and out.
+It’s also one of the backyard must-haves for your custom home.
 There are several outdoor lighting options available and a lot of details to think about when it comes to your custom home.

 A custom home builder with an in-house design/build process can walk you through the process and manage all the details so you can stay excited about your dream home.
 Contact Custom Home Group at 717-284-4090 to bring your dream home to life!